netlify/build/packages/cache-utils/README.md

 Cache a file/directory.

-Skipped if the file/directory is already cached and its contents has not changed.
+Skipped if the file/directory does not exist locally.

 Returns `true` if the file/directory was cached, `false` otherwise.